 For instance, if we notice a large change in a data point from one year to the next, we go to great lengths to validate that data’s accuracy.
 If an organization reports questionably higher or lower revenue streams than they have in previous years, we’ll want to confirm whether or not those changes are actually legitimate.
 Of course, anything from human error to recent mergers or acquisitions could be the culprit behind these changes, but it’s always worth double checking when data fluctuations seem too good (or too bad) to be true.

-Another potential cause of data discrepancies or complications that we double check stems from dealing with parent companies.
-So, if one of our participants happens to be a parent company, we like to work alongside their representatives to make sure all the info they code and submit has been done so correctly at both the parent and the subsidiary levels.
-We also take special care to analyze and ensure that the parent company has selected the appropriate industries for itself and its subsidiaries, as well.
+We also double-check data discrepancies or complications that potentially stem from dealing with parent/subsidiary data reporting.
+If one of our participants happens to be a parent company, we like to work alongside their representatives to make sure all the info they code and submit is correct at both the parent and the subsidiary levels.
+We also take special care to analyze and ensure that the parent company has selected the appropriate industries for itself and its subsidiaries.

 The Aggregate–Cleaning Phase: Outliers, Deadlines, and More!